reallygooday/BertelsmannScholarship/README.md

 Cohort begins Nov‍emb‍er 2‍0th, 2‍01‍9 (the initial 3.5-month foundational course in Cloud track)

+Bertelsmann is one of the largest mass media companies based in Germany.
+Bertelsmann was founded as a publishing house by Carl Bertelsmann in 1835.
+Worldwide Bertelsmann has almost 350 locations.

 The Initial Challenge Course "Introduction to Cloud DevOps":

    - [x] Learning cloud computing fundamentals and the basics of the command line interface of a Linux server;